DevoInc/python-ds-connector/README.md

 relay=usa.elb.relay.logtrust.net
 ```

-With the above stored in a text file located at `~/.devo_credentials` we can create API and Loader objects using the stored credentials
+With the above stored in a text file located at `~/.devo_credentials` we can create `Reader` and `Writer` objects using the stored credentials

 ```
 import devodsconnector as devo